EnergyREX/EnergyREX/README.md

 ###

 <p align="left">Hello!
-I'm a guy who is learning to code and wondering what projects to do.
-While time pases, you will be able to see what projects I've done.
-Actually I'm getting better my skills.
-Actually, I'm aiming to become a Front-End developer, but also, I know some Java basics and I'm really interested on lenguages such as Rust.<br><br>Actually, I have not so many projects, but you can see the portfolio where I'm working on.<br><br>In real-time website: https://energyrex.dev/<br>Repo: https://github.com/EnergyREX/Portfolio</p>

-###
+I'm a fullstack developer who is growing his skills each day.
+I know technologies like React.js and Next.js.
+I love to work on UI and UX, because of that, recently I've learnt GSAP to create better animations on my websites.
+Now I'm working on a chat application focused on talking with an AI, in this case, the Ollama-chat project.</p>

 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" height="40" alt="html5 logo"  />